 The net proceeds from the Bridge Loan were applied towards the repayment of the \$30,000,000 Macquarie Bank debt facility and the payment of \$12,000,000 of the \$14,190,000 outstanding to Rio Tinto under the Ollachea Mining Rights Transfer Contract.
 The remaining \$2,190,000 outstanding to Rio Tinto has been converted into an unsecured promissory note payable by 31 December 2015, accruing interest at a rate of 7% per annum.
 The promissory note was recorded as an interest bearing loan on the statement of financial position under current liabilities.
 The Group had negotiated the option of settling the \$2,190,000 promissory note with cash or the issuance of Minera IRL Limited ordinary shares, subject to shareholder approval.
 However, the resolution to approve the issuance of ordinary shares in settlement of the promissory note at the annual general meeting, held on 27 August 2015, was not approved by shareholders.
-The Group repaid \$700,000 of the principal plus interest during 2016.
-The balance of \$1,516,000 as at 31 December 2019 is \$1,490,000 of principal and \$26,000 of interest.
+The Group repaid \$700,000 of the principal, plus quarterly interests.
+The balance as at 31 December 2020 is \$1,490,000.